-Authors will log onto the Aperture Journal Submission Dashboard to begin the submission process.
-When you are ready to submit your Research Object, please use your OHBM member username and password to log into the Aperture submission page.
-If you are not an OHBM member, you will have the option to create an Aperture profile.
+Authors will log onto the Aperture Neuro Submission platform to begin the submission process.
+When you are ready to submit your Research Object, please use your Orcid ID username and password to log in.

 Once we receive your Research Object, you will be notified via email.
-You will not be able to edit your Research Object at any time during the review process unless directed to do so by the Journal Manager.
+You will be able to log into the system at any time during the review process to view the status of your submission.
+Please do not make any edits to your submission during the initial review process unless directed to do so by the Journal Manager.

 Please include a cover letter with your submission.
-You will be asked to upload your cover letter as a separate document in the submission platform.
-This letter should be addressed to Aperture’s Editorial Team and include any relevant information you feel will aid the Editor-in-Chief in the consideration of your work.
+You can either upload your cover letter as a PDF or enter the letter in the submission form.
+This letter should be addressed to Aperture Neuro’s Editorial Team and include any relevant information you feel will aid the Editor-in-Chief in the consideration of your work.

 Titles are limited to 300 characters and should contain major keywords.
 Please do not use Subscript, Superscript, boldface, and/or italics in your title.